DanielRCA/NCR-mtDNA_ampliconbasedngs/README.md

 ...

 > [!WARNING]
 > If any sample has the word '**tem**' in its name, some problems could appear since this combination of letters is used to name temporary files that would be removed at the end of the pipeline.
-If it is in capital letters (TEM), no problem should occur.
+If it is in capital letters '**TEM**', no problem should occur.

 #### Outputs